 4 Common Surprises Experienced During Design Discoveries

-There are many misconceptions about design discoveries, but these four common ones have consistently surfaced among our clients explain why they're so invaluable when creating a great experience.
+There are many misconceptions about design discoveries.
+Four of them consistently surface among our clients and prove why they're so invaluable for creating great experiences.

-It’s time to get started on that next big CMS redesign project and you’ve been tasked with finding a vendor.
+It’s time to get started on that next big CMS redesign project, and you’ve been tasked with finding a vendor.
 Proposals begin flowing in that provide estimated quotes, but one vendor tells you that an accurate estimate can’t be determined without first doing a “discovery.”
 You might feel a little annoyed by this because all you want is an estimate of how much the vendor will charge, allowing you to weed out the ones that don’t fit within your budget.
-Discoveries are often met with hesitance, but companies are often surprised by what they learn and then realize these newfound “discoveries” that surface throughout the process are not only necessary but make the project that much more successful.
+Discoveries are often met with hesitance, but companies are surprised by what they learn and realize that the newfound “discoveries” that surface throughout the process are not only necessary but also make the project that much more successful.

 What is a discovery really?

 First of all, discovery is not about just gathering project requirements that your team has already identified.
 It’s so much more than that.
 Discoveries entail interviewing all stakeholders and conducting workshops to get a third-party perspective on your team’s workflows, processes, pain points, and how both internal and external users engage with the site.
-This research and workshopping phase is also used to understand your goals and oftentimes, to refocus your goals to more effectively align with what you and your stakeholders ultimately are wanting to accomplish.
+This research and workshopping phase is also used to understand your goals and, often, to refocus them to more effectively align with what you and your stakeholders ultimately want to accomplish.

 Design Research and Workshopping